Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: DT theory background

-from the free algebra generated by the domain of $\Psi'$.
-Then $\Psi$ is defined to be the restriction of $\Phi$ to the subspace of (super\footnote{To be entirely accurate: in general, we have to twist the Koszul sign rule in a somewhat subtle way in order to make this theorem true, see \cite[Sec.1.6]{QEAs}.
-For quivers of the form $\tilde{Q}$ this extra twist is unnecessary, since the form $\tau$ from Equation (15) of \cite{QEAs} vanishes.})symmetric tensors.
-Note that the morphism $\Psi$ will typically not be a morphism of algebras; the CoHA $\CoHA_{Q',W}$ will in general have an interesting algebra structure, and not be a free (super)commutative algebra.
+from the free associative algebra generated by the domain of $\Psi'$.
+Then $\Psi$ is defined to be the restriction of $\Phi$ to the subspace of (supersymmetric) tensors.
+Note that the morphism $\Psi$ will typically not be a morphism of algebras; the CoHA $\CoHA^{\psi}_{Q,W}$ will in general have an interesting algebra structure, and not be a free (super)commutative algebra.